Checkmarx/ast-cli/README.md

 You can indicate if an incremental or full scan should be performed with the (--incremental) parameter.
 If you don't provide the incremental flag then a full scan will be triggered.

-The (--project-type) parameter is used to indicate which types of scan should be performed by AST.
-You can provide a comma separated list of scan types if you want multiple scans to be performed.
-If you ommit this paramteter only a  SAST scan will be performed.
+The (--scans-type) parameter is used to indicate which types of scan should be performed by AST.
+You can provide a comma separated list of scan types if you want multiple scans to be performed, but you specify at least one scan type.
+The following scan types are available:

+- SAST
+- SCA
+- KICS

-You have three options when it comes to creating scans, the most important thing you need to decide is where the scan is going to come from:
+The most important thing you need to decide is where the scan is going to come from.
+The type of parameter you pass to the (--sources) option will be examined and the type of scan being used will automatically be determined, you have the following options:

 1. A zip file with your source code.
-2. A directory with your source code.
+The CLI will assume any source that ends with (.zip) is contains zipped source files.
 3. A host git repo.
+The CLI will assume that any source that starts with (http://) or (https://) points to a GIT repository.
+3. A directory with your source code.
+If this option is specified the (--filter) option can be specified to control what is sent to AST.

 **NOTE**: for simplicity the following examples assume you have stored your authentication and base-uri information in either environment variables or CLI configuration parameters.
 These values are required but will not appear in the commands.